xBuke/legali/IMPLEMENTATION_GUIDE.md

-# LegalFlow Implementation Guide
+# iLegal Implementation Guide

-This guide will help you get LegalFlow up and running from scratch.
+This guide will help you get iLegal up and running from scratch.

 ## 🎯 Quick Start (15 minutes)